Even though it is considered one of the most popular trilogies of all time, it doesn't mean there are no moments of

 - The party of Uruk-hai that captured Merry and Pippin camp for the night near Fangorn Forest alongside a group of Orcs who joined up with them not long ago.
 Members of the party complain about the lack of decent food they've had recently, and a few Orcs consider eating Merry and Pippin.
 In response, the leader of the Uruks explicitly tells them that the Hobbits are to be taken to Saruman "alive and unspoilt".

 You'd Expect: Everyone in the party would come to accept this fact.

-Instead: One of the Orcs attacks the Hobbits, claiming that he just wants a nibble.
+Instead: One of the Orcs attacks the Hobbits, claiming that he just wants a nibble (from a part of them they won't necessarily need to survive or to march).
 He gets his head lopped off, and the party decide to eat him instead.